Here we are again. The annual blog entry with my thoughts on the Best Picture nominations at this year’s Academy Awards!

 I do have to warn everyone that if get sick at torture and mayhem, you might get really ill with the beginning where Glass is mauled by the bear.
 It may be the most graphic movie scene I’ve ever watched.
 The good news is that if you make it through the first half hour of the film, you’re probably going to make it through the rest.

-room-larson-poster-gallery ROOM An 11ft by 11ft room is the entire world for Ma (Brie Larson) and Jack (Jacob Tremblay) .
+ROOM – An 11ft by 11ft room is the entire world for Ma (Brie Larson) and Jack (Jacob Tremblay) .
 While there’s a door and a skylight, those are windows to the World, a place they’re forbidden to go.
 Their only contact is Old Nick (Sean Bridges), the provider of everything they need.

 This was Emma Donoghue’s first feature length script, and based upon her award-winning 2010 novel of the same name.
 I have a special place in my heart for screenplays which are penned by the author of the original work.